Vandyboyxiscool/WHSTechNotes/journal.md

 A tech job that would involve using data like this is a Sports Data Analyst.

 # March 30, 2026
 Upsets happen because of unpredictable mistakes or factors that are unlike the predicted winning team.
+A real life example of an upset is Leicester City winning the 2015–16 Premier League title.
+Even though they were predicted not to win, they still did, proving that anything can happen in sports.
+Although Data is very informative, it is not a guarentee for an outcome.

 # April 9, 2026
 ,